anne-gcd/MTG-Link/README.md

     --multiple              To return the assembled sequences even if multiple solutions are found (by default, if MTG-Link returns multiple solutions, we consider 'No Assembly' as it is not possible to know which one is the correct one)
 ```

 **NB:** The `-refDir` directory should contain 1 file per target, e.g. 1 file per reference sequence.
 Besides, the files contained in `-refDir` should be formatted so that they contain the gap label.
-Thus, the prefix of these files and of their record ID should be for ex:
+Thus, the prefix of these files and of their record ID should be for exemple:
 * Gap into scaffold: `<leftScaffoldName>_<coordLeftScaffoldStart>-<coordLeftScaffoldEnd>-L(+|-)_<rightScaffoldName>_<coordRightScaffoldStart>-<coordRightScaffoldEnd>-R(+|-)`
 * Gap between scaffolds: `<ScaffoldName1>(+|-)_<scaffoldName2>(+|-)`